spaconference/spa-website/README.md

 Do not commit to master.
 Raise a pull request with your changes and then merge to master when ready.
 [Travis](https://travis-ci.org/spaconference/spa-website) will run html-proofer on pull requests to confirm that all links exist.
 You can merge your own pull requests - please ensure all html proofer tests run green.

-Merging to master will deploy your changes to the live site.
+Merging to master will deploy your changes to the live site.  _(As of March 2021 present the deploy process appears to be failing for reasons that Eoin has not been able to work out, so the final update to the 2020 site has been deployed manually via FTP.
+If we don't find a solution more quickly, we will fix this later in the year when Anna is available.)_

 ## If you want to add a page